Many seniors want to know how to stop paying credit card debt when deliberate delinquency is the key to negotiating forgiveness.

 - Social Security retirement benefits

 Elderly adults can stop paying credit card debt to divert their limited funds into an escrow account.
 Banks are more likely to accept a settlement offer when they get something immediately – even if only one-third of the balance.

 Debt consolidation programs differ from loans, where you borrow from one lender to pay several others.
 In this case, consolidation means gathering your scarce resources into a single dedicated account so you can make a settlement offer.

 You need to fund the escrow account somehow.
 Often, the only way for people overwhelmed by debt to come up with the money is to stop paying others.

 The elderly can stop paying credit card debts forever after the bank forgives the balance.
 Seniors can utilize each of the programs outlined below to protect their limited resources and enhance the collectors’ fear of getting nothing.

 Judgment proofing is a credit card debt forgiveness program easily implemented by the elderly to establish fear that the banks will get nothing from their collection efforts.

-Judgment proof means that the collection agency is unlikely to get a positive return on its investment by filing a lawsuit, even if they win.
+Judgment proof means that the collection agency is unlikely to get a positive return on its investment by filing a lawsuit, even if it wins.

 Wage garnishment rules help the elderly negotiate credit card debt forgiveness by making them partially judgment-proof.
 Collection agencies have less incentive to file a lawsuit when they cannot take a portion of future checks to satisfy an outstanding balance.